CMeeg/next-azure/README.md

 > You may be required to grant permissions to your Variable Groups the first time the Pipeline runs - keep an eye on the progress of the Pipeline in the Azure DevOps UI.

-If you're happy with the `preview` deployment, merge the pull request - this will start a new pipeline run and deploy your app to your `production` environment.
+If you're happy with the `preview` deployment, merge the pull request into your "main" branch - this will start a new pipeline run and deploy your app to your `production` environment.

 > You will need to review and approve pipeline runs if you set up [Approvals and checks](#add-approvals-and-checks-to-an-environment) for the Azure DevOps Environment.